eaglewangy/Android3D/README.md

 If you use windows, you should set up ndk-build environment.

 Use Adnroid NDK in eclipse

--Right click the Android3D project in eclipse, then Properties->C/C++ Build->Build Variables ->Add, the variable name is: NDK_ROOT, Value: <your NDK root path, for example:/usr/eaglewangy/android-ndk-r8b>
+--Right click the Android3D project in eclipse, then Properties->C/C++ Build->Build Variables

+ ->Add, the variable name is: NDK_ROOT, Value: <your NDK root path, for example:/usr/eaglewangy/android-ndk-r8b>